KASK Membership• Only $35/year

 Now to the shaping.
 Mark at the ends of each blade, 12 mm blade thickness in the middle tapering to 6 mm at the edges.
 When finishing, those straight lines will actually be shaped as curves to make symmetrical foil section shapes and the edges of the blades reasonably sharply rounded.
 Clamp the loom and start planning, from the end of the shoulder to the tip and also shaping the curve of the blade.
 You have 4 surfaces to do this to.
 Take the edges down to no thinner than 4 mm.
 The laminated pieces will be planned back from the tips by about 300 mm as the blade is tapered down.
 Once the shape starts to approach the finished size, use sandpaper.
 An orbital sander, if you have one, speeds the operation but if not, hand sanding with 60 grit should take the wood off reasonably quickly.

 If tips are to be fitted, cut two 25 mm lengths of kwila.
 I dowel the tips so while the wood is still square, drill 3 holes.
 I use brass or SS wire, about 3 mm diameter.
 You can get from marine shops, SS 3 mm threaded rod which would be even better as the epoxy will grip the dowels.
 Drill the holes a little bigger than 3 mm, 4 or 4.5 mm.
 Also drill the holes in the ends of the paddle.
 As the dowels don’t need to be a tight fit, accuracy isn’t tight, they’ll be surrounded by epoxy.
 Mark the tips so that you know which one goes where and which way up.
 Mark the curve of the foil of the blade on the drilled ends of the tips and draw a curve for the shape of the tips.
 A full semicircle shaped tip will take more wood and be heavier than the suggested 25 mm long tips.
 Roughly cut the curve of the tip and then shape.
-Here I use an angle grinder with a sanding disk (flapper disk – disk is flat and the sanding pieces are like pedals).
+Here I use an angle grinder with a sanding disk (flapper disk – disk is flat and the sanding pieces are like petals of a flower).
 Also roughly shape the foil section of the tips.
 Glue the tips on.

 KASK's aims are to:1.
 Promote and encourage the sport of sea kayaking